sandbox-quantum/Tangelo/docs/source/index.rst

-.. qsdk documentation master file, created by sphinx-quickstart on Fri Oct 15 15:20:40 2021.
+.. tangelo documentation master file, created by sphinx-quickstart on Fri Oct 15 15:20:40 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to qsdk's documentation!
+Welcome to tangelo's documentation!
 ================================

 .. toctree::